lewark/gui.lua/README.md

 ## Documentation

 Documentation is provided in the file `docs.md`, though it is currently incomplete.
-See `demo.lua` for a usage example.
-Or look at [inv.lua](https://github.com/knector01/inv.lua) to see it used in an actual program.
+See `demo.lua` for a usage example, or look at [inv.lua](https://github.com/knector01/inv.lua) to see the library used in a full program.